Lovinity/piggy-bank-blitz/README.md

 Throughout the game, a few "X" coins will also fall.
 These are Hurrah Multiplier coins, and they are good (so try and catch them!).
 Every time you catch a Hurrah Multiplier coin, the Last Hurrah multiplier will increase by 1X.

-After the "Finishing Up" stage when the game ends, the Last Hurrah begins where 12 coins of unknown values appear on the screen in random spots.
-Then, you have 7 seconds to move your piggy bank to wherever you want in hopes of collecting the most money.
-Once time runs out, your piggy bank freezes, the values of the mystery coins are revealed, and they fall down.
-Any coins that strike your piggy bank are collected, and their values are multiplied by the Hurrah Multiplier.
+After the "Finishing Up" stage when the game ends, the Last Hurrah begins where 15 coins appear on the screen in random spots.
+Then, the coins fall down.
+Any coins that fall into your piggy bank are collected, and their values are multiplied by the Hurrah Multiplier.
+The piggy bank cannot be moved during the Last Hurrah.

 The game ends completely after the Last Hurrah.
 Your game statistics and final score will then appear on the screen.